UBC-MDS/US-Salary-Prediction/doc/final_report.md

 | legal            |   -18365.62 |
 | secretary        |   -18257.95 |

-Table 4.2 - Ten most negative coefficients
+Table 3.2 - Ten most negative coefficients

 The most negative coefficient features are also somewhat expected, as they mostly consist of traditionally lower-paying jobs in the US.

 <!-- **INSERT DESCRIPTION ABOUT COMPARING RIDGE TO RANDOMFOREST** -->

-The top 10 most important features in the random forest model are also presented below.
+The top 10 positive features from Ridge and the top 10 most important features from the random forest model are presented below.
 We can see the differences between the two models are huge - the most important features are not overlapping between the two models.
 However, when we tried to interpret the result we found both are understandable.
 For example, “senior” and “director” are getting high feature importance in the random forest model.

 | Significance.Rank | Ridge.Feature | Ridge.Coefficient | Random.Forest.Feature                    | RandomForest.Coefficient |
 |------------------:|:--------------|------------------:|:-----------------------------------------|-------------------------:|